 If your cat catches a cold, their symptoms should resolve within a week or two.
 But keep a watchful eye on them in case their symptoms don’t improve.
 An unresolved cold could turn into something more serious like pneumonia.

-And if your kitty’s condition worsens, they have difficulty breathing or stop eating, take them to the vet right away.
+And if your kitty’s condition worsens, like having difficulty breathing or has stopped eating, take them to the veterinarian right away.

 When your kitty is under the weather, you’ll want to keep them as comfortable as possible.
 Add warm, cozy blankets to their favorite napping spots.

 Try warming up their food to make it easier to swallow and to encourage their appetite.
-If the air in your home is dry, you can try using a humidifier to help their breathing.
+If the air in your home is dry, try using a humidifier to help their breathing.

 If your kitty has a lot of gunky discharge around their eyes, use a cotton ball soaked in warm water to clean the area as needed.
 You can also try a product like this one from Vetericyn.
 Use code PETLIVING at checkout and save 20%.